j6nca/o11y-playground/README.md

 # monitoring-workshop-2509

+> [!warning]
+> This project is still under frequent development and iteration, it is recommended before starting to run `git pull` to ensure code and configurations are up-to-date!

 This project contains files to spin up a standalone environment, to get folks familiar with application monitoring.

 ## Requirements